 If not, follow these steps

 - If the joey is still attached to the teat, do not remove it as you may cause injury to the tiny baby.
-Get the dead mother and joey to a vet or carer as soon as possible.
+Contact a wildlife carer as soon as possible.

 - If the joey is not attached, gently remove it from the pouch and wrap it in a towel or article of clothing and place it somewhere warm, such as under your jumper.
 (Very young joeys rely on their mother’s body heat for warmth.)
 Alternatively use a warm hot water bottle or a plastic bottle filled with warm water.
 Use warm, not hot, water and cover the bottle with a jumper or other fabric so that you do not overheat or burn the joey.
 A backpack lined with soft towels or fabric is a good way to transport the infant.